bfairkun/leafcutter2/README.md

 ## Introduction

-LeafCutter2 is a tool for clustering, functional characterization and quantification of splice junction read counts.
+LeafCutter2 is a tool for clustering, functional characterization, and quantification of splice junction read counts.
 It implements a novel dynamic programming algorithm over the standard LeafCutter output to classify splice junctions and alternative splicing events according to their molecular function (i.e.: protein-coding or unproductive).

+[LeafCutter2 also provides a Python implementation of our original differential analysis algorithm](https://github.com/leafcutter2/leafcutter-ds).
+This is faster and easier to install than the R version, and it is fully compatible with our new clustering and functional classification tools.

 #### Prerequisites